Hiroki6/hiroki-site/content/posts/Flippin-bank-writes-up-hackthebox.md

 2. [Padding Oracle AttackによるCBC modeの暗号文解読と改ざん (Japanese)](https://rintaro.hateblo.jp/entry/2017/12/31/174327)
 3. [Padding Oracle Attack 分かりやすく解説したい (Japanese)](https://partender810.hatenablog.com/entry/2021/06/08/225105)

-There are 2 attacks in padding oracle attack.
+There are 2 type of attacks in padding oracle attack.
 1. Decryption attack: An attacker exploits the padding oracle to decrypt a given ciphertext without knowing the encryption key by iteratively modifying and sending crafted ciphertexts to the oracle and observing its responses to reveal the original plaintext.
 2. Encryption attack: An attacker exploits the padding oracle to create a new ciphertext for a chosen plaintext without knowing the encryption key by leveraging their ability to decrypt any ciphertext and adjusting the plaintext accordingly, effectively encrypting a new message.